“THIS IS THE BEST WORKOUT”, or so claims article after article. New, flashy ways to “get fit quick” seem to pop up everywhere these days.

 It really comes down to, not just the “best” workout according to trends, but the best workout for you, as an individual.

 That brings us to the inspiration for today’s post series!
-I love to take part in a variety of physical activities and am open to trying new things; so, I wanted to do an objective review of the most popular (and some lesser-known) workouts!
+I love to take part in a variety of physical activities and am open to trying new things.
+For that reason, I thought it helpful to do an objective review of common workouts and athletic classes!

 For each activity in this series, I will give a description of the workout and explain a “typical” class.
 Then, I will list some points of why you may prefer this activity or want to choose another.